loading spinner

 By Will Moore

-In this blog, I'll share the 10 science-backed steps that formed the backbone of my personal transformation—practical strategies that helped me become a different person and that you can start implementing today to fix your life and create lasting change in every core area.
+In this blog, I'll share the 10 science-backed steps that formed the backbone of my personal transformation; practical strategies that helped me become a different person and that you can start implementing today to fix your life, change yourself mentally, and create lasting change in all core pillars of life.

 change yourself

 Self-reflection is the foundation of lasting transformation.
-It involves honestly assessing what's working in your life, what isn't, and—most importantly—why you want something different.
+It involves honestly assessing what's working in your life, what isn't, and most importantly why you want something different.
+The moment you start asking questions you will get answer to the most asked question how to change.

 Start by asking yourself these powerful questions: